Distillations magazine

 Mass spectrometers separate isotopes according to mass using a combination of electric and magnetic fields.
 In 1936 Nier married a two-ton electromagnet to a 5-kilowatt electric generator to create a mass spectrometer powerful enough to cleanly separate isotopes of heavy elements, including lead and uranium, the grains of sand marking off Earth’s age.
 The instrument caught the attention of retired geologist Alfred Lane, the chairman of the National Research Council’s Committee for the Measurement of Geologic Time and the man who steered Nier into geochronology.
 (Nier found the chairman “peculiar,” but a grant from the NRC likely helped overcome any doubts he had about the committee’s project.)

-Meanwhile, Nier was establishing rapport with Harvard chemists Theodore Richards and Gregory Baxter, who were world leaders in measuring atomic weights by chemical methods.
-For someone looking to measure geologic time through the half-life of uranium, these were good connections to make.
-Over the course of their careers, the duo had amassed lead samples of high purity, painstakingly refined from ores.
+Meanwhile, Nier was establishing rapport with Harvard chemist Gregory Baxter, a student of Nobel laureate Theodore Richards.
+Baxter, like Richards before him, was a world leader in measuring atomic weights by chemical methods.
+For someone looking to measure geologic time through the half-life of uranium, Baxter was a good connection to make.
+Over the course of their careers, Richards and Baxter had amassed lead samples of high purity, painstakingly refined from ores.
 Nier found his instrument could rapidly analyze isotope abundances in these samples and boasted that he could do in an hour what it took chemists weeks to do.

 black and white photo of a man holding a rounded glass tube